aradhana14nov/MinIO-Operator-tile/tutorials/operator-installation-verification-tutorial.md

 ---
 title: MinIO Operator Installation Verification Tutorial
-description: This tutorial explains how to verify that the MinIO Operator got installed properly in the namespace
+description: This tutorial explains how to verify that the MinIO Operator installed properly in the namespace
 ---

 ### Check the MinIO Operator